MrAngalo/meteor-copy-book/README.md

 - The command waits 1–2 seconds between each copy to avoid detection.
 - Sneak (hold Shift) at any time during the process to cancel.
 - Progress is shown in chat (e.g. `1/5`, `2/5`, ...).

+## Installation

+Check the [Releases](../../releases) page for pre-built JAR files.
+Place the JAR alongside Meteor Client in your `mods` folder.

 ## Building